rararach-l/prework-study-guide/README.md

 ## Credits

-This webpage was made by following the Prework modules in the sdX and Department for Education, Skills for Life Front End Development Bootcamp, delivered by Trilogy Education Services.
+This webpage was made by following the Prework modules in the edX and Department for Education, Skills for Life Front End Development Bootcamp, delivered by Trilogy Education Services.

 ## License